 If you can volunteer, please email me: firstname.lastname@example.org

-The site was established in 2008, and since then it has been free for everyone to use, at the cost of considerable time, plus 12 years of domain registration and hosting.
+The site was established in 2008, and since then it has been free for everyone to use, at the cost of considerable time, plus more than a decade of domain registration and hosting.
 It’d be awesome for people who’ve had fun courtesy of the information to give back to the site!

 So if you’ve got some time and you are confident with editing WordPress posts, I’d really appreciate your help.

 Even if you can only do a few canyons (or maybe just the ones you’ve submitted or descended) it’d be a huge help..
 There’s nearly 300 which need doing….